 Everyone can access our website, and RCA students and graduates can make use of the Fuel library collection of 300+ books, and our College-wide events, workshops and webinars.
 We are currently unable to provide a Fuel drop-in service, but RCA students and members of AlumniRCA can get confidential guidance through the Fuel Helpline.
 For recent graduates, Fuel also runs the Royal Designer Mentoring and PwC Mentoring programmes (AlumniRCA only).

-The FuelRCA service is in tune with national guidelines for enterprise, entrepreneurship and employability in higher education, including those published by the QAA, HEA and NACUE Create.
+The FuelRCA service is in tune with national guidelines for enterprise, entrepreneurship and employability in higher education, published by the QAA in 2012.
+Further reports and guidelines are here.

 Other professional development services at the RCA

 - RCA Schools and Programmes all provide discipline-specific support with professional development.

 - InnovationRCA offers in-depth help for potential design and technology-led businesses through Fellowships and commercialisation support, the Launchpad Summer School and the RCA Incubator.

 - ReachOutRCA workshops with young people in London can lead students to teaching and other professional opportunities after graduation.